aaronamran/Zabbix-Monitoring-with-Lubuntu-Server-and-AntiX-Linux-Clients/README.md

   sudo apt install stress
   stress --cpu 2 --timeout 60
   ```
-  A temporary CPU spike should be visible in the Zabbix dashboard
+  A temporary CPU spike should be visible in the Zabbix dashboard.
+In our homelab project tests, two stress tests were performed, resulting in two spikes in the CPU usage graph
   <br />
   ![image](https://github.com/user-attachments/assets/f5926e45-10c3-4346-808e-e5a6671aacd1)